 Because the total security for a file always depends on security at all three levels, a file not explicitly protected from a certain access mode may benefit from the default protection at a higher level.
 For example, the default access restrictions at the file level allow the file to be read by any user, but the restrictions at the group level allow access only to group users.
 Thus, the file can be read only by a group user.
-In summary, the default file access restrictions at the account, group, and file levels combine to result in overall default file access restrictions as shown in Table 5-3.
+In summary, the default file access restrictions at the account, group, and file levels combine to result in overall default file access restrictions as shown in Table 5-125.

-File File Reference Access Permitted Save Access To Group Any file in public group of system account filename.
-PUB.SYS (R,X:ANY; W:AL, GU) AL, GU Any file in any group in system account filename. groupname.SYS (R,W,X:GU) $\operatorname{GU}$ Any file in public group of any account filename.
-PUB accountname (R, X:AC; W:AL, GU) AL, GU Any file in any group in any account filename.groupname. accountname (R,W,X:GU) $\operatorname{GU}$
+File Save File Reference Access Permitted Access To Group (R,X:ANY; W:AL, Any file in public file name.
+PUB.SYS AL, GU group of system GU) account file name.
+GUAny file in any (R,W,X:GU)group in system group name.SYS account Any file in public file name.
+PUB (R, X:AC; W:AL, AL, GU group of any accountnameGU) account Any file in any file name.groupname.
+(R,W,X:GU)GUaccountnamegroup in any account

-Table 5-3.
+Table 5-125.
 Default File Access Restrictions